josh-works/josh-works.github.io/_posts/2013-05-09-daily-exercise-russian-kettlebells.md

 permalink: daily-exercise-russian-kettlebells
 ---

-Exercise.
+"Exercise".

 It makes most people either cringe or salivate.

+_note: 12 years after writing this post, [I wrote another big update about kettlebells]({{ site.baseurl  }}{% link _drafts/2025-02-27-kettlebell-swings-and-sprints.md %})_

 Those of you who love exercising for the sake of exercising - you can stop reading now.
 This information is probably not relevant to you.